 When it comes to protein consumption versus muscle strengthening or building muscle mass, you’ll hear some conflicting information.
-This is due to the fact that there are many factors that play into how quickly or slowly each individual body will accrue muscle.
+This is because many factors play into how quickly or slowly each body will accrue muscle.
 Age, gender, physical activity level, type of physical activity, variety of physical activity, sources of protein, amount of protein, and when you are consuming protein are only a few of these factors.

 So, without hiring a spendy personal trainer or nutritionist, how do you find the right balance of protein to physical activity to personal individual factors?

 Finding Your Perfect Protein Ratio

 While consulting a professional is a great idea, some of us simply don’t have that option for various reasons.
-Therefore, all you need to know are a few simple guidelines that you can apply to your personal situation, in short, the protein to bodyweight ratio!
+Therefore, all you need to know are a few simple guidelines that you can apply to your situation, in short, the protein-to-bodyweight ratio!

 You’re looking to increase muscle mass — whether you’re looking to bulk or simply strengthen — and so you dramatically increase your protein intake because … well … more protein means more muscle, right?

 This is not the case.

-In fact, eating over the recommended amount of protein may be harmful.
+Eating over the recommended amount of protein may be harmful.
 What is the recommended amount?
 For those building muscle mass via exercise, “protein should make up 10 to 35 percent of total calories for adults.”
-Another little factoid that many don’t know is that retaining that hard-earned muscle mass is actually a lot easier than building it in the first place!
+Another little factoid that many don’t know is that retaining that hard-earned muscle mass is a lot easier than building it in the first place!
 For the average adult, daily protein consumption is around “0.37 grams per pound of body weight, and that equals about 56 grams of total protein for a 150-pound adult.”

 Once you’ve reached your goal using the 10 to 35 percent benchmark, you can then consume protein in a normal and moderate way using the 0.37 grams per pound of bodyweight benchmark.